adautomendes/winston-example/README.md

 # An example of Winston (Logger for Node.js) usage
 This is an example just to demonstrate how Winston can be use as logging library for web applications and REST APIs.
+All messages will be logged within console and also in a file configured at `.env` file.

 ## Dependencies
 - [NodeJS/NPM](https://nodejs.org/): JavaScript runtime.